-To make this point more explicit, consider a strongly-coupled theory such as the $3d$ Ising model.
-In this case, one could still expand the correlator in terms of GFF blocks, as we do here; one would however immediately encounter spurious contributions associated with the classical, i.e., without anomalous dimensions, double-trace operators.
-Eliminating these unphysical terms requires tuning the thermal OPE coefficients to specific values -- this is an alternative way of explaining the logic underlying~\cite{Barrat:2025wbi}.
+Furthermore, we argue that the sum rules derived in~\cite{Marchetto:2023xap} and successfully applied in~\cite{Barrat:2025wbi,Buric:2025fye,Buric:2025anb} are automatically satisfied by the holographic correlators studied in this section.
+As a result, the OPE coefficients of the multi-stress tensor operators remain input data of the problem.
+The argument is the following.
+Consider, as an example in which the sum rules are predictive, a strongly-coupled theory such as the $3d$ Ising model.
+In this case, one is allowed to expand the correlator in terms of GFF blocks, as we do in this paper; however, they would immediately encounter spurious contributions associated with the classical, i.e., without anomalous dimensions, double-twist operators.
+These operators are excluded from the OPE spectrum, which is an input of the problem.
+Eliminating these unphysical terms requires tuning the thermal OPE coefficients to specific values -- this is an alternative way of explaining the logic underlying~\cite{Barrat:2025wbi}: in fact, these specific values constitute the solutions of the sum rules for the given spectrum.
 An even clearer illustration arises in the $\mathrm O(N)$ model at large~$N$: the GFF expansion naturally generates a contribution from the operator $\phi^2$ with dimension $\Delta_{\phi^2} = 1$, which is absent from the correct spectrum and must instead be replaced by the Hubbard–Stratonovich field $\sigma$ with $\Delta_\sigma = 2$.
 Only a precise combination of thermal OPE coefficients -- or, equivalently, a specific value of the thermal mass $m_\text{th}$ -- cancels the $\phi^2$ contribution, enabling one to solve for the correct thermal OPE data (either analytically or numerically).